6 Coat and Jacket Trends You’ll Be Seeing This Spring

 AdvertisementADVERTISEMENT

-From cropped trench coats to vintage-inspired bomber jackets and belted blazers, scroll on to discover your new favourite spring piece.
+From cropped trench coats to vintage-inspired bomber jackets and belted blazers, scroll on to discover your new favorite spring piece.

 Spring 2024 Outerwear Trend: Faux Leather Bomber Jacket